28 May

 • The court will be reluctant to adopt a meaning that gives an unfair result in the absence of clear drafting.

 • Usually the court will resolve any uncertainty or doubt surrounding a provision against the party who would benefit from the suggested interpretation.
-This is the so-called "contra proferentem" rule whereby the clause is interpreted against the party seeking to rely on it.
+This is the so-called "contra proferentem" rule (see below in more detail) whereby the clause is interpreted against the party seeking to rely on it.
 It applies in particular to the party seeking to take the benefit of an exclusion or limitation of liability.
 However, recent cases indicate that the rule has a very limited role in relation to commercial contracts negotiated between sophisticated parties of equal bargaining strength.

 • Where the preceding words are each part of a common genus or category, subsequent words will be interpreted "ejusdem generis", i.e. read as being part of that same class, in the absence of a contrary indication.
 So, for example, the words "or other natural disaster" in a provision refering to "fire, flood, storm, tempest" means other similar disasters.